- Preference is given to Mississippi residents, in keeping with the program’s Mission and Vision.

 - The applicant must be able to master the Technical Standards (see Technical Standards this website) prior to and throughout the entire program.

-- The MSU MPAS Program does not accept transfer students or offer part-time enrollment.
+- The MSU MPAS Program does not apply transfer credit from other programs, or offer part-time enrollment.

-- All prerequisite coursework MUST be completed within the past 10 years.
+- We recommend all prerequisite coursework be completed within the past 10 years.

 - ALL science courses must be for science majors and have a science prefix.